 Borrowers should compare secured lending rates from their current lender and alternative lenders to help them get best value for money.
 This comparison should also include any fees involved either from the lender or a specialist broker if used to make the application.
 Those looking to borrow more to consolidate debts or if their credit has suffered may not be acceptable to their current mortgage lender.
-In this event borrowers will need to consider a specialist secured lender or speak to a specialist loans broker.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.